 The St. Olaf Center, which served nearly 2,850 students, was dedicated in 1960 to accommodate a student body of 1,800.
-As the student body continued to grow, so did the need for places for students to gather, eat, relax, study, and see and be seen has grown as the student body size has.
-In 1995, President Mark U. Edwards Jr. appointed a committee to further study the requirements for spaces on the campus that serve students.
+As the student body continued to grow, so did the need for places for students to gather, eat, relax, study, and see and be seen has grown as the student body size has increased.
+In 1995 President Mark U. Edwards Jr. appointed a committee to further study the requirements for spaces on the campus which served students.
 A committee of faculty, staff, and students was established and began the process for developing a new college commons.
 In the summer of 1996, Sasaki Associates of Watertown, Massachusetts, was chosen to design the Commons.
 Schematic design for the building began in November of 1996, and under the construction management of Oscar J. Boldt Construction of Appleton, Wisconsin, the building was dedicated in the fall of 1999.
 A lead gift of $26 million from the Buntrock family made the building possible — the largest single gift ever made to St. Olaf or any other Lutheran college in the United States

 When the planning committee met to discuss building Buntrock Commons, they dreamed of a building that was not just another structure.
 To guide the process of developing such a building, they read David Orr’s Architecture as Pedagogy.
 Designers were adamant to build a place where people could both gather and learn.
-The building, connected to Boe Memorial Chapel and Rølvaag Memorial Library, refects the important connection between body, spirit, and the mind.
+The building, connected to Boe Memorial Chapel and Rølvaag Memorial Library, reflects the important connection between body, spirit, and mind.

-Dean Buntrock ’55 strongly believed in the mission of the college, and the building would not have been possible without his gift.
+Dean Buntrock (1955 St. Olaf graduate) strongly believed in the mission of the college, and the building would not have been possible without his gift.
 He and his wife, Rosemary, also took part in the planning of the building and influenced its design.
-The Commons, which was opened in November 1999, is named in honor of the Buntrock family: Dean and his wife, Rosemarie; his brother, Clayton ’57; and his children, Dana, Margot, and Charley.
+The Commons, which was opened in November 1999, is named in honor of the Buntrock family: Dean and his wife, Rosemarie; his brother, Clayton (1957 St. Olaf graduate); and his children, Dana, Margot, and Charley.